gatling/gatling/src/sphinx/quickstart.rst

 Recording the scenario
 ----------------------

-All you have to do now is to browse the application:
+Now simply browse the application:
   #.
 Enter 'Search' tag.
   #.
 Go to the website: http://computer-database.heroku.com
   #.
 Search for models with 'macbook' in their name.